AlessandroRizzetto/Morphing-Slices/README.md

 ```
 From now on  **2** separate terminals are needed.
 The first terminal is used to run the ryu-controller.
-Each slice has its own ryu-controller, so it is necessary to run the one corrisponding to the desired virtual topology.
+Each slice has its own ryu-controller, so it is necessary to run the one corresponding to the desired virtual topology.

 ```bash